Praying in Tongues Benefits

 For example, if your prayer is focused on spiritual breakthrough, you'll sense a growing confidence, and a strengthening in your faith.
 If your prayer is one of praise and thanksgiving, it's not uncommon to find yourself becoming elated and eventually expressing praise in your natural language.

-Occasionally, the Holy Spirit might reveal the gist (condensed interpretation) of your prayer in tongues.
-And, all the while, you'll be building yourself up in the most holy faith.
+The interpretation of your prayer in a heavenly tongue is unnecessary; after all, it's a prayer directed to God.
+However, on rare occasions the Holy Spirit might reveal the gist (condensed interpretation) of your prayer to encourage you.
+And, all the while you're praying, you'll be building yourself up in the most holy faith.
 Praying in the Holy Spirit can benefit us in so many ways.
 God is so good!

-Let's consider examples of the kinds of spiritual prayer you can engage in when praying in the Holy Spirit.
+Let's consider examples of the types of spiritual prayer you can engage in when praying in tongues.

 Prayer for Needs and Intentions